[Rev. 6/2/2018 2:15:07 PM--2017]

 39. Regrade Procedures.
 Applicant’s examinations with total scaled scores immediately below the passing point are reconsidered before final certification to the court.
 The board believes that this grading system affords each applicant a fair and careful consideration of all answers on the bar examination and that subsequent to the certification of the grades to the court, no useful purpose would be served by further consideration by the board.
 Thus, after the filing of the first order admitting applicants by the court, the board shall not reconsider any essay answers.

 Regrade of the MBE.
-Applicants may request that ACT hand grade the MBE examination for an additional administrative fee.
-Applicants requesting a manual regrade must submit a written request to the department of admissions accompanied by a check in the amount of $6.00 made payable to American College Testing.
+Applicants may request that the NCBE hand grade the MBE examination for an additional administrative fee.
+Applicants requesting a manual regrade must submit a written request to the department of admissions accompanied by a check in the amount of $50.00 made payable to the NCBE and a check in the amount of $12.50 made payable to the State Bar of Nevada.
 The state bar will not accept the score of a manual regrade of the MBE unless it is reported to the second decimal place.

 40. Notification of Results.
 Applicants shall be notified at the bar examination of the anticipated release date of the results.
 This date is generally ten weeks after the bar exam.
 An applicant may call the office of the State Bar of Nevada at the designated date and time to find out if the applicant was successful or unsuccessful on the exam.
 This information is unofficial and applicants should not rely on telephone notification as official notification.
 The court will send the applicant official notification whether the applicant passed or failed the examination, and whether there are any other holds that would prevent the applicant from immediate admission and attending the swearing-in ceremony.
 Additionally, in accordance with S.C.R.
 69(3), the Nevada Lawyer, a publication of the State Bar of Nevada, shall publish the names of all applicants successful on the Nevada Bar Examination.